 So you want to write a killer email, huh?

 This guest post from DJ Waldow gives great insight into 4 components that every killer email should have.
 DJ has nearly a decade of email marketing experience and currently lives in San Francisco where he consults on email marketing and social media.
 He does many speaking gigs at conferences around the country too so keep an eye out for him coming to a city near you!
-Thanks again DJ for your time and helping our readers make the most of the email marketing.
+Thanks again DJ for your time and helping our readers make the most of email marketing, and be sure to check out our introduction to email marketing article.

 But, before we dive into the 4 components of a perfect email, it’s important that you’re clear on your goals.